 The geographic information technology (GIT) mission of the University is to provide first-rate education and technical training within the region, foster technology development and transfer to Mississippi’s government and business sectors, and to develop an institutional center of expertise and knowledge for the region.

 The top priorities for the Center for Interdisciplinary Geospatial Information Technologies at Delta State University are conduct cutting-edge research and development activities, provide global industry thought leadership, and develop the geospatial industry in our home region.
 A key strategy for achieving the latter is to build a highly qualified cadre of interns and graduates in partnership with industry and leverage the relatively low cost of doing business in Mississippi against an attractive alternative to high-cost locations such as Palo Alto, the Research Triangle, and Denver.
-To accomplish these objectives and in concert with our prior expertise, we have assembled facilities and a team of faculty and staff capable of handling the most complex geospatial projects.
+To accomplish these objectives and in concert with our prior expertise, we have assembled facilities and a team of faculty capable of handling the most complex geospatial projects.

 Our production facilities include 32 dedicated GIT workstations, 6 spatial data servers (~12 TB total on-site storage), 2 large format plotters capable of producing mapping products up to 60” in width (archival quality waterproof inks are available), a 42” high resolution scanner, digital imaging, WAAS enabled and RTK GPS equipment, and large disk storage array systems.
 We are site licensed for all Microsoft, ESRI, Intergraph, ENVI, and Leica products.
 In cooperation with the aviation program and In Time, we are able to fly imaging missions using a Cessna L-206 or bring qualified pilots with us nationwide to assist with projects.
 Our production team is led by Talbot Brooks and comprises more than 25 faculty, staff, undergraduate and graduate students trained in cadastral data processing, image rectification, field data collection, spatial database, Internet delivery of geospatial technologies, network construction and analysis, basic computer science, and computer programming (.NET, VB, Python, FORTRAN, php, C#, and C).